adobe/sizewatcher/README.md

 Run in CIs in context of PRs using:

 ```
-npx @adobe/sizechecker
+npx @adobe/sizewatcher
 ```

 Can also be run locally.
 To install:

-- install globally using `npm install -g @adobe/sizechecker` and run as `sizechecker`
+- install globally using `npm install -g @adobe/sizewatcher` and run as `sizewatcher`
-- alternatively add as dev dependency to your project using `npm install --save-dev @adobe/sizechecker` and run using `npx @adobe/sizechecker` (adjust examples below)
+- alternatively add as dev dependency to your project using `npm install --save-dev @adobe/sizewatcher` and run using `npx @adobe/sizewatcher` (adjust examples below)

 By default will compare current branch ("new") against `master` ("before").

 To compare current branch with another base branch `base`:

 ```
-sizechecker base
+sizewatcher base
 ```

 To compare arbitrary branches or revisions `before` with `after`:

 ```
-sizechecker before after
+sizewatcher before after
 ```

 ## Supported CIs